 How is my Financial Aid disbursed to me?

-In general, financial aid, whether a loan or scholarship, is first applied to your unpaid student account balance.
+In general, financial aid, whether a loan or scholarship is first applied to your unpaid student account balance.
 Refunds are made by direct deposit into your bank account.
 It is a requirement of the school that each student have either a checking or savings account into which refunds can be deposited.
-Please complete the Direct Deposit Authorization form located under “Downloadable Forms” under the Bursar tab.
+Please complete the Direct Deposit Authorization form located on the AJMLS Forms page.
 Students may view their financial aid award and student account through the myAJMLS portal.

 What is Direct Deposit?